 Award funds are limited to 30 percent of project costs including demolition, environmental remediation, or site-specific improvements defined in the redevelopment plan to advance the site to shovel-ready status or enhance the site’s market attractiveness.

-Grants may be made to cities, villages, towns, tribal entities, redevelopment authorities, community development authorities, or other government entities for idle industrial sites exceeding 5 acres in size or commercial properties exceeding 10 acres in size where redevelopment is impeded due to existing site conditions.
+Grants may be made to cities, villages, towns, tribal entities or governmental entities for idle industrial sites exceeding five acres in size or commercial properties exceeding 10 acres in size where redevelopment is impeded due to existing site conditions.

 Preference will be given to sites that are located in high-density urban areas or in central business districts.